Gaze Plugin Tutorial¶

 ONNX provider selection¶

-The ONNX path tries providers in priority order: CoreML (Apple Silicon) → CUDA → DirectML → CPU.
+The ONNX path tries providers in priority order: CoreML (Apple Silicon) → CUDA → DirectML → CPU, falling back to CPU.
 This gives automatic hardware acceleration without user configuration.

 # Default ONNX (auto-selected, shipped with MindSight)